mdozmorov/Python_notes/README.md

-# Data science in Python
+# Data science in Python notes

 # Table of content